alfinofc1/express-restapi/README.md

 # 🚀 Express REST API

-A simple and fast REST API built with Node.js and Express created by [gopalasu].
+A simple and fast REST API built with Node.js and Express created by [gopalasu](https://github.com/Varrelkun).

 ## ✨ Features